CaRi-heart technology

 Muscle strains and sprains are common sports injuries.
-Our orthopaedic experts can help to diagnose and treat you
+Symptoms range from pain including aches, swelling or tightness.
+Our sports and exercise medicine consultants are experts in helping to diagnose these symptoms and treat you.

 Muscle strains and sprains can be a common consequence of playing sport or over exertion during activities.
 These may occur from physical contact or not warming your muscles up properly before playing.
 You will likely experience pain, swelling and tightness in the pain area.
 Your consultant can help to diagnose and discuss a range of treatment options with you.